MD2Korg/CerebralCortex-Vagrant/README.md

 Click on new and select pySpark (Spark 2.2.0) (Python 3) to create a new Python script.
 ```

+## Computing features
+The Jupyter notebook environment also contains the CerebralCortex-DataAnalysis repository.
+This repository
+contains the code to compute features on the data.
+The repostory contains a number of features in `core/feature` directory.
+The following features have been validated by us and that are what we believe are stable.
+The other features are still
+under development.
+Please keep an lookout on this page for updates to stable features.
+* phone_features
+* gps_features
+* puffmarker
+* rr_interval

+Please have a look at the documentation for each of the obove features to get more insight into their functionality.

+`Simple_driver.ipynb` provides an example to execute features contained in the CerebralCortex-DataAnalysis repository.

 ## Increasing the available disk space in VM
 Edit the Vagrant file to add the following line.